-The death of any family member is a time of sorrow and emptiness, but it can also be a time of confusion, and uncertainty when the family is dealing with the death of a deacon, who, by ordination, has a specific association to the Diocesan Church and Ordinary he serves.
+he death of any family member is a time of sorrow and emptiness, but it can also the death of any family member is a time of sorrow and emptiness, but it can also be a time of confusion, and uncertainty when the family is dealing with the death of a deacon, who, by ordination, has a specific association to the Diocesan Church and Ordinary he serves.
 When a deacon or the wife of a deacon dies, the Office of the Diaconate will take an active role in assisting with or coordinating the arrangements.
 This applies for deacons ordained for the Diocese, retired from active ministry, or an extern deacon with faculties here, and who will be buried here.